jeffbryner/jeffbryner.github.io/_posts/2020-07-20-aws-cdk-docker-explorations.md

 If you've made it this far with a valid environment, deployment is as simple as a

 ```bash
 cdk deploy
 ```

+### Compile and validate
-It will evaluate your python for validity, create a cloud formation template, evaluate it for security concerns, prompt you for allowing any security changes and execute the cloudformation deployment with realtime updates.
+It will evaluate your python for validity, create a cloud formation template, evaluate it for security concerns, prompt you for allowing any security changes:

 ![evaluate for security concerns](/assets/aws-cdk-docker-explorations/security_verification.png)

+### Realtime cloud formation
+When you execute the cloudformation deployment you'll get realtime updates on the progress:
 ![build underway](/assets/aws-cdk-docker-explorations/build_underway.png)

+### Stack output
 If all goes well, you'll be rewarded with output of your load balanced endpoints that you can copy and paste into firefox to view your sample service!

 ![stack output](/assets/aws-cdk-docker-explorations/stack_output.png)

+### Voila
+The final webpage is a simple interactive service sending timestamps to redis and out to the flask template page:
 ![final webpage](/assets/aws-cdk-docker-explorations/final_service.png)

 Enjoy!